monikase/AI_Ethics/Fairness_Implementation_Playbook/2_OIT.md

 ---

 <a id="decision"></a>
-### 4️⃣ Decision Processes & Escalation
+## 4️⃣ Decision Processes & Escalation
-→ Ensure fairness decisions are consistent and timely

----

 ### 4.1 Decision Tiers